elagulsen/computergraphics_finalproject/README.md

 ## Usage of new features
  * vary: vary NAME STARTING_FRAME ENDING_FRAME LOCATION_OF_X LOCATION_OF_Y LOCATION_OF_Z R_VALUE G_VALUE B_VALUE
   - ex. vary sun 0 49 0 1 0 150 150 150
+ * light: light LOCATION_OF_X LOCATION_OF_Y LOCATION_OF_Z R_VALUE G_VALUE B_VALUE
+ * gouraud shading: shading gouraud
+  - note: the form of gouraud shading I implemented is a gradient by scanline, not by individual pixel in the scanline.